tkzic/internet-sensors/README.md

 ---
 ## authorization

-Some of the projects require passwords and API-keys from providers.
-For example, you'll need a Twitter account to run the 'Twitter streaming API in Max' project.
+Some projects require passwords and API-keys from providers.
+For example, you'll need a Twitter dev account to run the 'Twitter streaming API in Max' project.

 For projects which need authorization you'll need to modify the patches/source code with your user information - as directed - or they just won't work.